Improbability Driving the narrative

 Alternatively, I thought he might have driven past it on his way home that evening - one of his routes home takes him past the

-But eventually I concluded that the most likely explanation is that Rob Roy, having left her workplace in Perth some
+But eventually I concluded that the most likely explanation is that Rob Roy, having left her office in Perth some

 30 to 45 minutes after The Singing Fish, remembered seeing it parked by the roadside, with a patrol car in attendance,